Is your appetite not what it was used to be?

 Enjoy your food

 The key to enjoying meals is the variety of food.
 Variety keeps the taste buds happy, stimulates appetite and increases intake.
 Increased intake means your nutritional status will improve, and you will feel better.
 Feeling better means higher quality of life.
-That is why we offer our hot entree menu a la carte for you choose from over a 1000 meal combinations.

 Therapeutic Meals' home-style cooked recipes have come from a our audience, old cook books, and tried and true recipes.
 To better serve you, we asked you what you like to eat, and what you would like to see on the menu.
 We tested the food on our willing circle of friends and supporters, a diverse crowd with diverse ages.
 The feedback was given and taken graciously and some improvements were made.